MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 Below, we will explore these steps in sequential order.

-## Step One: Specifying the match order
+## Step One: Specify the match order

 Each **Match** involves two entities that are unified into a single entity while maintaining unique customer's records.
 In the example below, the user has selected three entities: *ContactCSV: TestData* as the **primary entity**, *WebAccountCSV: TestData* as **entity 2**, and *CallRecordSmall: TestData* as **entity 3**.
 The diagram above these selections helps explain how the match order will be executed: